4 reviews

 • Travel from Santiago

-• City taxes (payable locally) usually under 5 Euros per person per night
+• Tourist taxes may apply and are usually under 5 Euros per person per night

 • Public buses and taxis